DWI vs. DUI: Understanding the Differences

 The Consequences of a DUI or a DWI Charge

-Regardless of the terminology of DWI vs. DUI, the consequences are always serious.
+Regardless of the terminology, the consequences are always serious.
 You can see a full list of charges by state here, but regardless of the jurisdiction, if the driver is convicted or pleads guilty, it’s very likely they’ll temporarily lose their driver’s license and pay fines and court fees.

 If this is a second offense, they will likely spend time in jail and may also be placed on probation, and will have to perform community service.
 Additionally, in many states, the driver will undergo an evaluation of their substance-taking or drinking patterns, which could mean being required to take part in a drug or alcohol treatment program (like Alcoholics Anonymous) or enter a treatment facility.